-In this article we ask the burning questions about infrared heaters, if you're looking for a patio heater or outdoor heating in general it's important to know you've got the right energy source, power output and type of heat wave which generated by the heater to best warm the area you're looking to heat.
+We answer the burning questions about infrared heaters, if you're looking for a patio heater or outdoor heating in general it's important to know you've got the right energy source, power output and type of heat wave generated by the heater to best warm the area you're looking to heat.

-Our focus in this article is on Infrared, what makes it ideal for outdoors heating and what are benefits when compared to other types of outdoor heaters.
-If you want to find out more about infrared light, it's worth checking out our article on the health benefits of infrared.
+Our focus in our FAQs is on commonly asked question on infrared and gas patio heaters, what makes it ideal for outdoors heating and what are benefits when compared to other types of outdoor heaters.
+If you want to find out more about infrared light, it's worth checking out our article on the health benefits of infrared

 Q. What is the cost of running an outdoor infrared heater?

 A. This depends on the power of your heater, however, as an example a 1.5kW heater will cost on average 15p per hour.
 A good estimate is 10p per kW per hour per lamp.

 Q. What if it's raining, can I install heaters anywhere?

 A. Many heaters are specifically designed to run in very wet environments and you will find several on this site that have IP ratings.
 An IP rating is a certificated confirmation that the particular unit is capable of working in either a dusty or wet environment.
 Any rating ending in a 4 or 5 i.e. IP65 is effectively completely weather resistant and can be installed in almost any outdoor situation.

 Q. How can a heater without a glass front be water and weatherproof?